Maximal Objectives in the Multi-armed Bandit with Applications: Introduction

-Since the optimal full-information reward is the same under the sum and the max objectives, and since the maximum of a set of non-negative numbers is always at most the sum of the numbers, any lower bound on the regret for the sum objective implies the same lower bound on the max objective.
-However, a key feature of the max objective is that the rewards earned from arms that do not eventually turn out to be the one yielding the highest cumulative reward are effectively a waste.
+Since the optimal full-information reward is the same under the sum and the max objectives, and since the maximum of a set of non-negative numbers is always at most the sum of the numbers, any lower bound on the regret for the sum objective implies the same lower bound on the max objective (conversely, any upper bound achieved by a policy on the regret under the max objective also holds under the sum objective).
+However, a key feature of the max objective is that the rewards earned from arms that do not eventually turn out to be the ones yielding the highest cumulative reward are effectively a waste.
 Owing to this feature, we show that any policy must incur a {\it higher} instance-dependent regret of $\Omega(\sum_{i\neq i^*} (\mu^*\log T)/{d_i})$ in this case (Theorem~\ref{thm:asymplwb}).
 Moreover, we show that an instance-independent regret of $\Omega(K^{1/3}T^{2/3})$ is inevitable in the worst-case (Theorem~\ref{thm:lb}).
 Both these results rely on novel arguments that are a significant departure from those involved in proving the corresponding lower bounds for the sum objective.

-Attaining these lower bounds requires algorithmic innovation.
+Attaining these lower bounds simultaneously requires algorithmic innovation.
 For the sum objective, well-performing policies are typically based on the principle of optimism in the face of uncertainty.
-A popular policy-class is the Upper Confidence Bound (UCB) class of policies \citep{agrawal1995sample,auer2002finite,auer2010ucb}, in which a confidence interval is maintained for the mean reward of each arm, and at each time, the arm with the highest upper confidence bound is chosen.
-For a standard tuning of these intervals, this policy -- termed UCB1 in literature due to \citep{auer2002finite} -- guarantees an instance-dependent asymptotic regret of $\textup{O}(\log T)$ and a regret of $\textup{O}(\sqrt{KT\log T})$ in the worst case.
+A popular policy class is the Upper Confidence Bound (UCB) class of policies \citep{agrawal1995sample,auer2002finite,auer2010ucb}, in which a confidence interval is maintained for the mean reward of each arm, and at each time, the arm with the highest upper confidence bound is chosen.
+For a standard tuning of these intervals, this policy -- termed UCB1 in literature due to \cite{auer2002finite} -- guarantees the optimal instance-dependent asymptotic regret of $\textup{O}(\sum_{i\neq i^*} (\Delta_i\log T)/d_i)$ up to a constant factor and a regret of $\textup{O}(\sqrt{KT\log T})$ in the worst case.
 With a more refined tuning, $\textup{O}(\sqrt{KT})$ can be achieved \citep{audibertminimax, lattimore2018refining}.